Office of Disability Services

 Is there a grievance procedure if I feel I am not receiving my approved accommodations?

-Yes, grievances concerning accommodation and appeal (if accommodation has been denied) can be filed through the Director of Academic Development.
-If grievances cannot be mediated through the Director, they can be filed with the Chief Academic Officer.
+Yes, grievances concerning accommodation and appeal (if accommodation has been denied) can be filed with Linda Barrett at [email protected] or (620) 242-0510.
+If grievances cannot be mediated through these means, they can be filed with the Chief Academic Officer.

 Can my parents contact the academic disability services staff to ask about my academic progress?